justinrayshort/justinrayshort/README.md

 - 👋 Hi, I’m @justinshortio
-- 👀 I’m interested in ... automation, IoT, data analysis, and artificial intelligence from a security perspective.
+- 👀 I’m interested in ... automation, IoT, data analysis, and artificial intelligence.
 - 🌱 I’m currently learning ... software defined networking.
-- 💞️ I’m looking to collaborate on ... opensource cross-platform technologies.
+- 💞️ I’m looking to collaborate on ... open-source technologies.
-- 📫 How to reach me ...
-Skype: justinrshort7
+- 📫 How to reach me ... justin@jshort.org

 <!---
 justinshortio/justinshortio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.